 Opacity and Eraser Tool

 You must also check your opacity settings when you use the eraser tool.
-The opacity works like the brush tool and will go from 1% to 100%.
+The opacity works like the brush tool, going from 1% to 100%.
 If you have your opacity on 1%, the eraser does not use the eraser.

 Usually, when I am erasing, I want to have the eraser bring the opacity up to 100%.
-I find this easier so that I do not have to go over what I am erasing so many times.
+I find this more accessible so I do not have to review what I am erasing so many times.

 Change Background Color

 I will change the background color to a bright background to see what I am erasing much time.
-This helps me know what I am erasing and allows me to get a clean erase.
+This helps me know what I am erasing and lets me get a clean erase.

 If you change to a brighter color background, you can always change it again once you have finished erasing.
 One of the great things about Procreate is they make tasks as changing the background color very easy.